apollographql/runtime-testing-framework/docs/src/cookbook.md

 something like the expected running time or other properties related to the number of variants being run.

-**Solution**: The `rtf expand-matrix` subcommand can be used to output the fully expanded variant values in the order they will be executed by `rtf run`:
+**Solution**: The `rtf expand-matrix` subcommand can be used to output the fully expanded variables for each variant in the order they will be executed by `rtf run`:

 ```yaml
 # Example matrix setup